myquay/michael-mckenna.com/blog/content/post/2014/dependency-injection-for-asp-net-web-api-action-filters-in-3-easy-steps.md

 tags = ["asp dot net mvc"]
 +++

 This post looks at performing dependency injection on a WebAPI ActionFilter using Unity.
-Since we're looking at WebAPI we'll be looking at classes which implement the ActionFilterAttribute base class under the System.Web.Http.Filters namespace.
+Since we're looking at WebAPI we'll be looking at classes which implement the `ActionFilterAttribute` base class under the `System.Web.Http.Filters` namespace.

-We will be using the [Unity Application Block (Unity)](https://unity.codeplex.com/) to do most of the heavy lifting.
-It's a lightweight dependency injection container created by the Microsoft Patterns and Practices team.
+We will be using the [Unity Application Block (Unity)](https://github.com/unitycontainer/unity) to do most of the heavy lifting.
+It's a lightweight dependency injection container.

 ### 1) The ActionFilter